 With the large error bars in the cross-correlation (as seen in \cref{fig:cl_plots}), which are driven by the large shot noise of the \ac{GW} field, the cross shot noise ends up with negligible impact on the inference.
 We have repeated our inference in \cref{sec:implementation} including the computation of the cross shot noise outlined above and found no discernible differences in inference results.
 Thus, the constraints on $H_0$ presented in this paper arise purely from 2-point correlations as two tracers tracing the same Gaussian matter density field.

-The physical explanation of why this is the case is that the identification of a \ac{GW} host galaxy is difficult, for the standard reasons why the galaxy catalog method is often not informative: galaxy catalogs are large and incomplete, and \ac{GW} localization errors are large.
+The reason why host galaxies are not so informative are the same as why the standard galaxy catalog method is often not informative: galaxy catalogs are large and incomplete, and secondarily \ac{GW} localization errors are large.
 This is also made worse in the cross-correlation method because we discretize the data and build measurement errors into the theory prediction, such that the \ac{GW} host requirement can only be imposed up to a certain scale, which is a weaker requirement than the standard galaxy catalog method.
 Thus, the information on cosmological parameters from matching a \ac{GW} to a host galaxy is negligible compared to that of the high-\ac{SNR} measurements of galaxy and \ac{GW} clustering.
 It is for these reasons that most multi-tracer applications ignore the cross shot noise altogether, even if the tracers can be coincident (e.g., \cite{2020PhRvD.102b3528R}).